Blue Mountain Resort: Ecology

-According to the A. W. Kuchler U.S. potential natural vegetation types, Blue Mountain Ski Resort would have a dominant vegetation type of Appalachian Oak (104) with a dominant vegetation form of Eastern Hardwood Forest (23).
-The plant hardiness zone is 6a with an average annual extreme minimum air temperature of -7.0 °F. The spring bloom typically begins around April 22nd and fall color usually peaks before October 20th.
+According to A. W. Kuchler potential natural vegetation types, Blue Mountain Ski Resort has a dominant vegetation type of Appalachian oak (104) with a dominant vegetation form of eastern hardwood forest (23).
+The plant hardiness zone is 6a with an average annual extreme minimum air temperature of -7.0 °F. The spring bloom typically begins around April 22, and fall color usually peaks before October 20.